rcapillon/3DFEM/README.md

 ![Alt Text](https://github.com/rcapillon/3DFEM/blob/main/visuals/animations/plate_dynamics.gif)

-*Linear elastic plate with Rayleigh damping excited by a nodal force, at the center of the upper face, varying with a "bell curve"-envelope*
+*Linear elastic plate with Rayleigh damping excited by a nodal force, at the center of the upper face, varying with a "bell curve"-envelope (15 milliseconds-time interval shown here)*

 ----